alexfernandez/loadtest/README.md

 Send a custom header with the request.
 A pair header:value is expected and sent to the server.
 This parameter can be repeated as many times as needed.

-Note: loadtest will not add the "host:" header on its own; you need to add it explicitly if your server requires it.
+Note: loadtest will add a few headers on its own: the "host:" header parsed from the URL, a custom user agent "loadtest/" plus version, and an accept header with "*/*".

 ### -T content-type